 International Freight Forwarding.
-The Company has entered into a partnership agreement with OHL, a global provider of air and sea freight forwarding services, effective August 1, 2013, to operate as a licensed non-vessel operating common carrier ("NVOCC"), whereby each party has mutually appointed the other to serve as a non-exclusive sales and handling agent for air and sea freight forwarding to and from the United States, China, Hong Kong, Taiwan, Singapore, Malaysia, Vietnam, Australia and the United Kingdom to Manila.
-Whereas in the past, the Company was required to operate through an international freight forwarder for international shipments, this agreement enables the Company to engage in the business of international freight forwarding, transacting directly with international shipping companies, through its partnership with OHL.
-This will enable the Company to lessen its own reliance on other international freight forwarders as well as provide international freight forwarding services to others as a new service offering.
-The Company intends to expand its international freight forwarding business in the future, exploring the possibility of forming partnerships with other NVOCCs and international freight forwarders.
+LBC Express has entered into a partnership agreement with OHL (S) Pte.
+Ltd. ("OHL"), a global provider of air and sea freight forwarding services, effective August 1, 2013, to operate as a licensed non-vessel operating common carrier ("NVOCC"), whereby each party has mutually appointed the other to serve as a non-exclusive sales and handling agent for air and sea freight forwarding to and from the United States, China, Hong Kong, Taiwan, Singapore, Malaysia, Vietnam, Australia and the United Kingdom to Manila.
+Whereas in the past, LBC Express was required to operate through an international freight forwarder for international shipments, this agreement enables LBC Express to engage in the business of international freight forwarding, transacting directly with international shipping companies, through its partnership with OHL.
+This will enable LBC Express to lessen its own reliance on other international freight forwarders as well as provide international freight forwarding services to others as a new service offering.
+LBC Express intends to expand its international freight forwarding business in the future, exploring the possibility of forming partnerships with other NVOCCs and international freight forwarders.

 E-commerce Fulfillment and Payment Solutions.
-The Company also aims to take advantage of the growth in E-commerce in the Philippines, which it believes could translate into significant growth potential for both of its businesses.
-As E-commerce increases, the demand from online retailers for warehousing, packaging, delivery, billing, payment and other services that the Company provides will continue to grow.
-With its existing logistics and bills payment collection platforms, the Company believes it is well-positioned to be the integrated logistics and money services provider of choice for corporate E-commerce clients.
-The Company aims to target direct sellers, online resellers and buyers, with services such as same day delivery, SMS notifications, personalized packages and Send & Swipe options, among others.
-The Company recently created shippingcart.com to allow customers to shop anywhere in the world by providing a personal P.O. box and payment solutions such as cash, credit card, and bank transfer.
-The Company also intends to create a secure trade platform as an integrator of payments, including cash, credit card and bank transfer.
-As of the date of this Prospectus, the Company has already entered into contracts with certain E-commerce companies to provide fulfillment and delivery services.
+LBC Express also aims to take advantage of the growth in E-commerce in the Philippines, which it believes could translate into significant growth potential for both of its businesses.
+As E-commerce increases, the demand from online retailers for warehousing, packaging, delivery, billing, payment and other services that LBC Express provides will continue to grow.
+With its existing logistics and bills payment collection platforms, LBC Express believes it is well-positioned to be the integrated logistics and money services provider of choice for corporate E-commerce clients.
+LBC Express aims to target direct sellers, online resellers and buyers, with services such as same day delivery, SMS notifications, personalized packages and Send & Swipe options, among others.
+LBC Express recently created shippingcart.com to allow customers to shop anywhere in the world by providing a personal P.O. box and payment solutions such as cash, credit card, and bank transfer.
+LBC Express also intends to create a secure trade platform as an integrator of payments, including cash, credit card and bank transfer.
+As of the date of this Prospectus, LBC Express has already entered into contracts with certain E-commerce companies to provide fulfillment and delivery services.